mikepqr/algorithms/1/notes.md

 An event with chance 1/n of occuring halts on average within O(n) trials (see exercises).
 Each trial is a constant number of modular exponentiations which are O(n^3).
 The average running time is therefore O(n^4).

+## One-time pad cryptography

+x is a binary message. r is a binary string of the same length, previously agreed upon by the participants.
+Let e(x, r) be a function that encodes the message.

+    e(x, r) ≡ x xor r

+e is its own inverse and thus repeated application decodes the message

+    e(e(x, r), r) = (x xor r) xor r
+                  = x xor (r xor r)
+                  = x xor 0
+                  = x

+But absent r, it is not easy to infer x from e(x, r).

+    x   r   e(x, r)
+    00  10  10
+    01  11  10
+    10  00  10
+    11  01  10

+Note that four different clear messages encode to the same encrypted message for a different choice of r.

+This scheme is single use, however.
+If you have two encrypted messages, (x xor
+r) and (z xor r) then you can take their xor:

+    (x xor r) xor (z xor r) = (x xor z) xor (r xor r) = (x xor z) xor 0
+                            = x xor z

+If either message contains a string of zeros then the other message will appear clear.
+If the messages have identical passages then this will show as a string of 0s in x xor z.